 Saute the garlic in oil.
 Add the onions.
 When the onions are transparent, add the tomatoes and continue cooking.
 Add the minced pork and stir fry until pork is cooked.
 Add the diced potatoes and the salt, and continue stir frying until the potatoes are cooked and tender.
 You can test this by using your cooking spoon to split one piece in two, or by pressing the back of your spoon on a potato.
 Turn off the heat and set aside.

 In a bowl, whisk 2 eggs.
-Measure one cup of your cooked pork mixture and place in your beaten eggs.
+Measure one cup of your cooked pork mixture and place in your beaten eggs (added Feb 2018: to make it easier, whisk just one egg and add half a cup of the pork mixture into it).
 Gently pour this egg and pork mixture onto a shallow pan with a bit of oil and fry for 3 minutes.
 Turn over (this takes practise — if it breaks don’t be disappointed it would still taste very good promise!) and cook the other side for 3 minutes as well.
 Cook the rest of the pork mixture doing the same thing, with 2 eggs at a time, until everything is cooked.